paul-hammant/qdox/README.md

 mvn site      			- Build the QDox website mvn release:prepare		- Prepare release (confirm or change release version interactively) mvn release:perform		- Perform release (perform release from tag of prepare phase)

-If you are releasing, remember to

-1) Update src/site/content/download.html
-2) Go to JIRA and release the applicable version for QDOX : http://jira.codehaus.org/secure/project/ManageVersions.jspa?pid=10103
-3) Copy the contents of target/site/ to the DAV folder for QDox's website : https://dav.codehaus.org/qdox/